sergi10/ppbl-couse-2/project-301-faucet/readme.md

 # Project: Build a Faucet

 ## Part 3: Test Locking and Unlocking Transactions with `cardano-cli`
-### Follow Up from Live Coding 2022-09-01
+### Updated 2022-10-01 with new Example Contract Address

 Try to unlock tokens from the contract at: `addr_test1wrfp7hgj52px3a6lwq7sed2peqfe476sx3n2ceg0xx0vpmc2myjrk`.
-This contract is configured to allow users to withdraw 3000 `tgimbal` tokens per withdrawal (ie "unlocking transaction").
+This contract is configured to allow users to withdraw 175 `tgimbal` tokens per withdrawal (ie "unlocking transaction").

 ### Step By Step:
 1. Get the `ppbl-pre-prod-faucet-tgimbal-pkh.plutus` file provided here in `/project-301-faucet/shared-script/`